aaronraff/girp/README.md

 :Girp -i my-search-term
 ```

 You can also use `:GirpCurrentWord` to search for the word under the cursor.
-It can be handy to create mapping for this in normal mode.
+It can be handy to create a mapping for this in normal mode.

 ```
 nnoremap <leader>g :GirpCurrentWord<CR>